The benefits of conversational AI: Your competitive advantage

 6 min read

 With the advent of personalized products and on-call delivery, customers have come to expect a new standard experience: fast, easy, accurate, and personalized.
 Accomplishing this can be hard without sacrificing your standard workday, since the data processing required to meet these needs is immense.
-Luckily, artificial intelligence and chatbot messaging can utilize this information faster and more accurately than humans, finding insights and automating communication to deliver an enriched customer experience.
+Luckily, AI customer service chatbots can utilize this information faster and more accurately than humans, finding insights and automating communication to deliver an enriched customer experience.
 If you invest based on these improvements, you’ll find that implementing these tools delivers a powerful competitive advantage.

 As shown in the diagram above, chatbots are comprised of a series of systems.
 In practice, these interwoven elements allow access to and processing of data for businesses and their customers, creating a seamless and informative conversational experience.
 At Logic20/20, we understand that all four systems are necessary to produce an effective and long-standing business solution.
 For businesses and their customers, chatbots utilizing the entire pyramid above can deliver a handful of key improvements.

 Benefits of conversational AI

 Save time and money.
 Automated support is available 24/7 and able to handle simple requests, allowing customer service representatives to respond to concerns more quickly and lowering overall resolution times.

 Lower cost of customer care.
 This is a high-impact benefit for businesses, since customer care is an expensive operating cost.
 Chatbots can handle a higher volume of requests than humans can, provide the relevant and correct information faster, and increase accuracy and complexity over time.